Actor Bernard Hill, of 'Titanic' and 'Lord of the Rings,' dies at 79 - ExBulletin

 Hill, 79, died Sunday morning, Officer Lou Coulson said.

-Hill joined the Lord of the Rings franchise in the second film in the trilogy, 2002's The Two Towers, as Thoden, King of Rohan.
+Hill joined the Lord of the Rings franchise in the trilogy's second film, 2002's The Two Towers, as Theoden, King of Rohan.
 The following year, he reprized the role in The Return of the King, a film which won 11 Academy Awards.

 In one of the film's most memorable scenes, Hill's character unleashes his outmatched forces by unleashing a battle cry from horseback that sends his troops hurtling down the slope toward the enemy and his own imminent death.